HPCE/hpce-2015-cw6/readme.md

 be a HPCE v3 AMI (which includes libjpeg-dev and ffmpeg, as well as TBB and OpenCL).

+As per issue #5, before any implementations are built I will further provision the instance with:

+    sudo apt-get --force-yes install curl autoconf automake libtool nasm yasm

+This will not affect any implementations that don't rely on these tools.

 The marks allocation is:

 - 10% : Correctness/specification